 8. Dill

-Best grown in full sun, dill can grow up to one metre tall so will require cutting back at times.
+Best grown in full sun, Dill can grow up to one metre tall so will require cutting back at times.
 Dill complements fish dishes and is great added to flavoured butters, oils and dips.

-Care
+Care Instructions

 - Water the plants freely during the growing season.